davidursueguia/room-availability/README.md

 ## Disclaimer

-This project is a test for the position of web developer of Roiback's company
+This project is a test for Roiback's company

 Developed by: David Ursueguia